komalpreet10/komalpreet10/README.md

 End-to-end credit default prediction pipeline built on GCP, predicting the probability of customer default using anonymized behavioral credit card data from the **Kaggle AmEx competition**.

-- Designed and implemented batch training and statement-cycle inference pipelines for credit default prediction on GCP, orchestrating ML workflows with Kubeflow Pipelines and enabling event-driven statement processing using Cloud Pub/Sub.
+- Designed and implemented end-to-end batch training and batch inference pipelines on GCP for credit default prediction, integrating Dataproc Serverless for distributed feature engineering, LightGBM model training, Optuna for hyperparameter tuning and Vertex AI Batch Prediction orchestrated through Kubeflow Pipelines.
 - Engineered 22+ behavioral, temporal, and statistical aggregations across delinquency, spend, payment, balance, and risk variables; optimized a LightGBM model via Optuna with stratified cross-validation, achieving a 0.959 ROC-AUC and 0.894 PR-AUC, and 0.808 F1-score on imbalanced data.
-- Implemented MLflow for experiment tracking, model versioning, and artifact management; integrated SHAP for model explainability and Population Stability Index (PSI) to monitor feature drift and support ongoing model validation.
-- Served model predictions through Vertex AI and used Redis as a feature store to fetch updated monthly data, enabling credit default prediction on newly received monthly statements.

 ### Transformer From Scratch (Encoder + Decoder)
 **Tools:** Python, PyTorch